FlowCrypt/flowcrypt-browser/README.md

 $ npm run build
 ```

+- For building project on Windows we recommend to use [Cygwin](https://www.cygwin.com/) with rsync package.

 After executing the build command, you can find your built project in the `build/chrome-consumer` and `build/firefox-consumer` folders.

 > ℹ️ Note: The `build` folder also contains other versions of the browser extension.